MalinkaMell/burger/README.md

 Each burger in the waiting area also has a Devour it! button.
 When the user clicks it, the burger will move to the right side of the page.

+**Optimized for 1920x1080 screen resolution and Google Chrome Version 78**

 _Made for University of Arizona Coding Bootcamp, Week-14, November 2019_